 English, History, Philosophy, Media Studies, Film Studies, Music, Music Technology, Art, Photography.

-Introduction to your subject

 If you're passionate about communication and creativity, have an analytical mind and want your CV to say more about you as a human than any other subject can, then the Drama and Theatre course could be for you.

 You will experience the work of other theatre makers, and work creatively with others to shape and develop a range of theatrical styles.
 You will develop your knowledge and understanding of a variety of theatrical contexts and be able to analyse, evaluate and deploy effective practice in terms of acting, directing and designing.
 These hugely transferable skills will set you apart from others going into the workplace, by showing that you are a creative thinker who understands and can demonstrate an aural, visual, spatial, physical and conceptual language.

-Course content

-Component 1 (written examination)
+Component 1: (written examination)

 Study of two set texts.

 Study of live theatre productions seen during the course.

-Component 2 - Creation of a devised piece of group work, linked to the style of a given practitioner or theatre company.
-Component 3 - Exploration of three extracts from published plays, one of which will be linked to the work of a practitioner and assessed for acting and all of which will be written about in a 3000 word reflective report covering your theatrical interpretation of the 3 pieces.
-Examinations Component 1: Written paper - 80 marks (40 %) Component 2: NEA - 60 marks (30 %) Component 3: NEA - 60 marks (30%) 1 x 3 hour paper taken at end of Year 13.
-Coursework assessment practical examinations taken during the course.
-Economics Are you interested in: How the world and world markets operate.
-Why some countries, regions and individuals are richer than others, how Economic Growth happens, the benefits of Trade and Globalisation, the different policies a Government will use to ensure the maximum prosperity and happiness of its citizens Head of subject: Mr Constable Exam board: AQA Exam code/s: 7136 Entry requirements A Level: Grade 5 in GCSE Maths
+Component 2: Creation of a devised piece of group work, linked to the style of a given practitioner or theatre company.

+Component 3: Exploration of three extracts from published plays, one of which will be linked to the work of a practitioner and assessed for acting, and all of which will be written about in a 3000 word reflective report covering your theatrical interpretation of the three pieces.

+Component 1: Written paper - 3 hours - 40% of the qualification (80 marks).

+Component 2: Non-examined Assessment (NEA) - 30% of the qualification (60 marks).

+Component 3: Non-examined Assessment (NEA) - 30% of the qualification (60 marks).

+The one 3 hour written paper is taken at the end of Year 13.

+Coursework assessment practical examinations are taken during the course.

+'I would definitely recommend the A Level Drama course at Hautlieu to prospective students, as it is a great way to develop acting and performing skills whilst also exploring your creativity and group work too.'

+Economics

+Are you interested in: How the world and world markets operate?
+Why some countries, regions and individuals are richer than others?
+How Economic Growth happens?
+The benefits of Trade and Globalisation?
+The different policies a Government will use to ensure the maximum prosperity and happiness of its citizens?

+Head of subject: Mr Constable Exam board: AQA Exam code/s: 7136 Entry requirements A Level: Standard Hautlieu entry requirements.